 Career Counselling: Interested in pursuing your education, but not sure what to take?
-Details about upcoming fall programs and classes can be found on our website northwestcollege.ca or call to book an appointment to speak with our career counsellor (Battlefords Campus) 306-937-5100 or, (Meadow Lake Campus) 306-234-5100.
+Details about upcoming programs and classes can be found on our website northwestcollege.ca or call to book an appointment to speak with our career counsellor (Battlefords Campus) 306-937-5100 or, (Meadow Lake Campus) 306-234-5100.

-Meadow Lake Residence: Residence units will be open to students.
+Meadow Lake Residence: Residence units are open to students.
 For inquiries about available units, please contact the Meadow Lake Campus at 306-234-5100.

 GRANTS & FUNDING